Edward C. Keane, Ph.D.

 Dr. Keane has been a faculty member in higher education since 1970.
-Primarily, he works for the Connecticut State College and University system as a Professor of Psychology and Human Services.
+He is Professor Emeritus of the Connecticut State College and University system in the disciplines of Psychology and Human Services.
 He is an Adjunct Professor in Graduate Psychology with an emphasis in Forensic Psychology and Police and Investigative Psychology at universities in New England.

 Dr. Keane has two doctoral degrees (1) Educational Psychology, and (2) Clinical Psychology.